customd/Laravel-Helpers/README.md

 ## Delayed notifications blocking:

 using this package you can setup your notifications to stop - wheter using feature flags or some other reason - Whenever a notification is being handled in Laravel the `NotificationSending` event is first emitted.
-We can use this event to once again check if the notification should be sent, thanks to `SerializesModels` and our `blockSend` method.
+We can use this event to once again check if the notification should be sent, thanks to `SerializesModels` and our `blockSending` method.

-if the `blockSend` method returns true, we stop the notification as it is no longer needed.
+if the `blockSending` method returns true, we stop the notification as it is no longer needed.

 ### Steps